atmoner/cosmjs-examples/src/tips/README.md

 ---
-title: Bank tx
-icon: file
+home: false
+title: Tips and trick
 author: atmon3r
 copyright: false
-order: 1
 ---

-# Bank tx

 ::: info
 This page will be completed soon